Neuroligin: Synapse formation

 Neuroligin is sufficient to form new functional presynaptic terminals in vitro.
 However, evidence suggests that additional adhesion molecules, such as immunoglobulin-domain and cadherin family proteins, mediate the initial contact between the axons and dendrites for a synapse.
 Neurexins and neuroligins then reinforce the contact.

 In addition to the selectivity of splice variants, the levels of neuroligins, neurexins, and other interacting proteins present on the pre- and postsynaptic membranes influence the differentiation and balance of synapses.
 As synapses form during synaptogenesis, they differentiate into one of two categories: excitatory or inhibitory.
 Excitatory synapses increase probability of firing an action potential in the postsynaptic neuron and are often glutamatergic, or synapses in which the neurotransmitter glutamate is released.
 Inhibitory synapses decrease probability of firing an action potential in the postsynaptic neuron and are often GABAergic, in which the neurotransmitter GABA is released.
 Especially during early development, neurons must receive an appropriate balance of excitatory vs. inhibitory synaptic input, referred to as the E/I ratio.
 In fact, an imbalance in the E/I ratio is thought to be involved in autistic spectrum disorders.

 Neuroligin 1 localizes at excitatory synapses, neuroligin 2 at inhibitory synapses and neuroligin 3 at both.
 Reduction in the levels of neuroligins 1, 2 and 3 results in a strong reduction of inhibitory input but little reduction in excitatory input.
-In addition, Neuroligins interacts with PSD-95, an intracellular protein that anchors synaptic proteins in the post-synaptic density of excitatory synapses, and gephyrin, the respective scaffolding protein of inhibitory post-synapses.
-In addition, neuroligin 2 and 4 specifically interact with collybistin a protein that regulates the localization of gephyrin.
+In addition, neuroligins interact with PSD-95, an intracellular protein that anchors synaptic proteins in the post-synaptic density of excitatory synapses, and gephyrin, the respective scaffolding protein of the post-synaptic membrane in inhibitory synapses.
+Neuroligin 2 and 4 specifically interact with collybistin a protein that regulates the localization of gephyrin.
 The level of PSD-95 appears to influence the balance of excitatory and inhibitory inputs.
 An increase in the ratio of PSD-95 to neuroligin resulted in an increase in the E/I ratio, and a decrease in the PSD-95/neuroligin ratio had the opposite effect.
 Also, overexpression of PSD-95 redirects neuroligin-2 from excitatory to inhibitory synapses, strengthening excitatory input and reducing inhibitory input.
 These interactions of neuroligin, neurexin and interacting proteins such as PSD-95 point to a potential regulatory mechanism that controls development and balance of excitatory and inhibitory synapses, governed by homeostatic feedback mechanisms.

 Clinical significance

-Neuroligin dysfunction has been implicated in autism spectrum disorders.
+Neuroligin dysfunction has been implicated in autism spectrum disorders (ASD).
 Different genetic alterations have been detected in neuroligin genes in patients with ASD, including point mutations, missense mutations and internal deletions.
 In studies done on family members with X-linked autism, specific mutations of NLGN3 and NLGN4 have been identified.
 These mutations have been shown to affect how neuroligins function and have been shown to interfere with synaptic transmission.
-19 of the 69 known proteins mutated in X-linked autism encode postsynaptic proteins, Neuroligins included.
+19 of the 69 known proteins mutated in X-linked autism encode postsynaptic proteins, neuroligins included.

 Additionally, maternal antibodies against Y-chromosome neuroligin NLGN4Y have been implicated in the fetal development of male homosexuality.